United States women's national volleyball team

 The United States women's national volleyball team participates in international volleyball competitions and friendly games, and is governed by USA Volleyball.
-The current head coach is three-time Olympic gold medalist and retired dominant beach volleyball professional Karch Kiraly.
+Their last head coach was three-time Olympic gold medalist and retired dominant beach volleyball player Karch Kiraly.

 Before 2014, the United States women's national volleyball team had achieved second place six times in major competitions (1967 World Women's Volleyball Championship, 1984 Los Angeles Olympic Games, 2002 World Women's Volleyball Championship, 2008 Beijing Olympic Games, 2011 World Cup, 2012 London Olympic Games) but had never reached the top.
-In 2014, the team had a breakthrough to capture its first-ever major title by defeating China in the World Women's Volleyball Championship final.
-The team captured its first-ever Olympic gold medal during the 2020 Tokyo Olympics.
+In 2014, the team had a breakthrough to capture its first major title by defeating China in the Women's Volleyball World Championship final.
+The team captured its first Olympic gold medal at the 2020 Tokyo Olympics.